ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gcp/gui.md

 layout: "learningpathall"
 ---

-## Generate an SSH key-pair
+## Generate an SSH key pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for Arm VMs access.
-To generate the key-pair, follow this [documentation](/install-guides/ssh#ssh-keys).
+Generate an SSH key pair (public key, private key) using `ssh-keygen` to use for Arm VMs access.
+To generate the key pair, follow this [documentation](/install-guides/ssh#ssh-keys).

 {{% notice Note %}}
-If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
+If you already have an SSH key pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}

 ## Deploy Arm based VMs via GUI